jullienl/HPE-COM-baremetal/readme.md

 2. Update all variables located in `vars` and `group_vars` folders.

    > `group_vars` is a feature in Ansible that allows you to define variables that will be applied to groups of hosts.
 For instance, `group_vars/WIN2022` folder is specifically used for setting variables applicable to the Windows hosts that are part of the [WIN2022] group defined in the inventory file (i.e. `hosts`).
-So it's essential to retain the name of the `WIN2022` folder so that Ansible can correctly associate the variables within this folder with the hosts in the [WIN2022] group.
+So, it's essential to retain the name of the `WIN2022` folder so that Ansible can correctly associate the variables within this folder with the hosts in the [WIN2022] group.
 When Ansible runs, it will look for a directory matching the group name inside `group_vars` and apply any variables it finds there to the hosts in that group.

    > For ESXi and RHEL variables, the root password is hashed in the kickstart using the variable `hashed_root_password` to maintain the confidentiality of the root password.
 See the kickstart files for more information on how to hash your password from the Ansible control node.